What Are Verifiable Credentials?

 The tangible credentials we all use—driver’s licenses, passports, birth certificates, car titles, and plane tickets, for example—are now being re-imagined as digital files.
 We can carry these digital credentials on smartphones, index and search them, back them up, and make perfect copies of them on demand.

 But while digital records are nothing new, today’s credentials come with certain ‘cryptographic superpowers’ that make them tamperproof, secure, and verifiable.
-Whereas a simple digital copy of a car title can easily be edited, a verifiable digital credential is one that has been issued by a trusted authority for, and only for, its holder.
+Whereas a simple digital copy of a car title can easily be edited, a digital verifiable credential is one that has been issued by a trusted authority for, and only for, its holder.

 With these superpowers comes an array of benefits for businesses, governments, and individuals alike.
 For consumers, they make it easier to interact with the digital world, offering a sort of universally trusted digital passport for verifying our identities online.
 For governments, they unlock opportunities for new economic growth through creating an underlying framework of trust between businesses and consumers.
 And for businesses, they can be used to automate workflows that are cumbersome today, improve trust and accountability, improve security, reduce fraud, and drive administrative efficiencies.